Custom systems

 Use Custom Systems when

-The upside justifies building the operating layer
+The upside justifies building the experience, workflow, or operating layer

 Make it obvious whether this is the right lane or whether the buyer should stay with Reports or Monitoring first.